Location: Adams-Ricci Community Park

 Ringwood's Afro-American Journal of Fashion, 1893

-The Cleveland, Ohio, based magazine with subscriptions throughout the United States and parts of the Caribbean sojourned on for only four years.
-The debut issue received immediate nationwide praise, with sixteen pages containing illustrations of the latest Paris fashions.
+The Cleveland, Ohio,- based magazine, which had subscriptions throughout the United States and parts of the Caribbean, existed for only four years.
+Its debut issue, which contained sixteen pages of illustrations of the latest Paris fashions, received immediate nationwide praise.

 Advertisement in 1893 issue of Ringwood's African-American Journal of Fashion